-AEL is a subsidiary of the AmTrust Financial Services Inc. group which is listed on the US NASDAQ exchange (ticker: AFSI).
+AEL is a subsidiary of the AmTrust Financial Services Inc. group, a privately held company as of 29 November 2018.
 AFSI is a multinational property and casualty insurer specializing in coverage for small businesses.

 Solvency II

 As a regulated insurance company, AEL is subject to the regulatory rules and principles adopted by the UK and the European Union, which came into effect on 1 January 2016.
 Solvency II is a regulatory regime which is designed to set an appropriate level of capital that appropriately reflects the specific risk profile of insurance companies within the regime.